-How big should the emergency fund be?
+How big should my emergency fund be?

-Where should I keep it?
+Where should I keep my emergency savings?

 - Is it unexpected?